CEDU: Program

 The average time a child spent at a CEDU program before graduating was 2 1/2 years.
-Teenagers where often held beyond their 18th birthday with conservatorship or extended custody, until they completed the full program.
+Teenagers were often held beyond their 18th birthday with conservatorship or extended custody, until they completed the full program.
 The programs were year-round.
 CEDU had its own language, derived from Synanon.
-Three times a week, for 3-4 hours, teenagers would attend "raps," pseudo psychology group sessions led by untrained staff based on Synanon's "the game."
+Three times a week, for 3–4 hours, teenagers would attend "raps," pseudo psychology group sessions led by untrained staff based on Synanon's "the game."
 Children and staff were incentivized to "indict" residents for minor rule infractions, previous traumas, and "disclosures" or items individuals were ashamed of, in the name of emotional growth.
 This is commonly referred to as attack therapy, where screaming, swearing, and humiliation is appropriate and expected.
-Group touching, called "smooshing", consisted of hand holding, spooning, snuggling, caressing, sitting on laps, petting hair, was expected of both teenagers and staff.
+At night there would be group touching, called "smooshing", which consisted of hand holding, spooning, snuggling, caressing, sitting on laps, and petting hair.
+Smooshing was expected of both teenagers and staff.
 It was common for staff to engage in this form of touch with teenagers.